 Do I need to bring anything when I volunteer?

-Not first time round, nope – just bring yourself, an open mind, and your normal chatty demeanour!
-But if you're a photographer, gardener, historian, comedian, musician or have some other mad skills we'd love to talk to you about how we can use those to create content for our Social Clubs!
+If you're a photographer, gardener, historian, comedian, musician or have some other mad skills we'd love to talk to you about how we can use those to create content for our Social Clubs though!

 What if I know an older neighbour who'd benefit from Liverpool Cares?

-Ideally, we'd all know a neighbour who we look out for.
+Back in the day, we all knew a neighbour who we looked out for.
 But in today's rapidly changing city, some of those community bonds appear to have disappeared.
 It's no one's fault – it's just the modern world.
-That's why Liverpool Cares exists – to help connect older people who are often rooted in the city but may have few connections with those younger neighbours who may have hundreds of connections but sometimes fewer roots.
-If you know someone over 65 who could benefit from those friendships and new experiences, please get in touch via our Contact page.
+That's why we exist, to help connect older people up to the great people who live nearby.
+If you know someone over 65 who could benefit from more social connections, we’d love to hear from you!

 I'm a health/social care professional - can I make a referral to Liverpool Cares?

-Liverpool Cares will not be operational until autumn 2018.
-When we are open, we'll have clear guidelines on who our volunteers can and can't support.
-Our volunteers will not be clinical staff – they are Liverpudlians who'd like to help people feel more connected.
-We say that our model, and our amazing volunteers, will not make life liveable (feeding, clothing or washing people); rather they will make life worth living with new opportunities, friendship and horizons.
-We will take referrals from statutory and healthcare services – such as housing departments, GP social prescriptions, and occasionally mental and social care providers – but please be aware that we will often need to make our own assessments on whether neighbours can realistically benefit from our activities.
+Liverpool Cares has guidelines on who our volunteers can and can't support.
+Volunteers are not clinical staff – rather, they are Scousers who'd like to help people feel more connected and valued.
+We say that our model, and our amazing volunteers, do not make life liveable (feeding, clothing or washing people); rather they make life worth living with new opportunities, friendship and horizons.
+We do take referrals from statutory and healthcare services – such as housing associations, GPs, and social care providers – but please be aware that we may need to make our own assessments on whether older neighbours can realistically benefit from our activities.